 Allocation of exhibit space to Applicants will be made in the ODA’s sole discretion.

-5. Payments.
-A deposit of 50 percent of the applicable fee for the exhibit space requested by an Applicant must accompany each Application.
-Remaining balances are due no later than January 8, 2018.
+A deposit of at least 50 percent of the applicable fee for the exhibit space requested by an Applicant must accompany each Application.
+Remaining balances are due no later than January 19, 2024.
 After that date, if the Applicant has not paid the outstanding balance, the ODA may, at its option:

 A). maintain or reallocate Applicant’s space and recover the balance owing; or